lwansbrough/rem/README.md

 ### 1. Set up rem (one-time)

 The first time you use rem in your project, you will need to set up rem.
-By default, rem assumes that your JS project and Xcode project reside in the same directory.
+By default, rem assumes that your JS project resides in your project's root directory, and Android/iOS specific code are in the `android` and `ios` directories respectively.
 This is how projects created with `react-native init` are set up.
 If this is the case for your project, run:
 ```
 npm install rem --save-dev
 rem init